Osmanity/osmanity/README.md

-### Hi there 👋
+# Hi there 👋

-✨I'm Ibrahim Osman.
+##✨I'm Ibrahim Osman.
 A Software Engineer from Stockholm, Sweden.✨

+---

+I'm a software engineer specializing in full-stack web & mobile development.
+I make content about full-stack development on my website osmanity.com & Instagram page @osmanity_studio
 <!--
 **Osmanity/osmanity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.